Aliases for NFYB Gene

 The protein encoded by this gene is one subunit of a trimeric complex, forming a highly conserved transcription factor that binds with high specificity to CCAAT motifs in the promoter regions in a variety of genes.
 This gene product, subunit B, forms a tight dimer with the C subunit, a prerequisite for subunit A association.
 The resulting trimer binds to DNA with high specificity and affinity.
 Subunits B and C each contain a histone-like motif.
 Observation of the histone nature of these subunits is supported by two types of evidence; protein sequence alignments and experiments with mutants. [provided by RefSeq, Jul 2008]

 GeneCards Summary for NFYB Gene

 NFYB (Nuclear Transcription Factor Y Subunit Beta) is a Protein Coding gene.
-Among its related pathways are Tuberculosis and Unfolded Protein Response (UPR).
+Among its related pathways are HTLV-I infection and Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha).
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein heterodimerization activity.
 An important paralog of this gene is POLE3.